 Canadian GED

-From May 3, 2024, the Canadian GED test is being replaced with the CAED exam.
+On May 3, 2024, the Canadian GED test was replaced with the Canadian Adult Education Credential (CAED) exam.
 Onsego offers online preparation classes for both exams.

 Canadian Online GED Classes – Fast and Easy